 3. What crimes or misconduct can trigger disciplinary action against me by the Nevada Dental Board?

 The Dental Board may initiate disciplinary proceedings against dentists and hygienists for criminal convictions of a crime of moral turpitude.
-Moral turpitude typically comprises crimes of violence, crimes of fraud in Nevada, or theft crimes in Nevada.
+Moral turpitude typically comprises crimes of violence, fraud, or theft.

 The Board also initiates disciplinary proceedings against dentists and hygienists for “unprofessional conduct.”
 Ten common examples of unprofessional conduct include: